georchestra/georchestra/doc/tutorials/monit.md

 # Monit

-Monit is a powerful tool to monitor your geOrchestra instance.
+Monit is a powerful tool to monitor geOrchestra instances.

 It is able to:
  * watch the CPU, RAM, swap, network use